-SUNY Cortland utilizes the student's verification of tax status.
-Students may contact the Registrar's Office to receive the Consent to Release Academic Records (replaces the Disclosure to Parents of Dependent Students form, to be completed by the student.
+SUNY Cortland utilizes the student's release and verification.
+Students may contact the Registrar's Office to receive the Consent to Release Academic Records (replaces the Disclosure to Parents of Dependent Students form), to be completed by the student.

 According to FERPA, students are viewed as responsible adults who legally decide who can have lawful access to their student records.
 Additionally, Universities and Colleges are strictly regulated in the sharing of student information, and cannot provide protected information about students to any party, including parents, without explicit consent from the student or pursuant to a FERPA exception.

 Consent must be granted to SUNY Cortland in writing if a student wishes to provide access to student academic information to a particular party (e.g. parent, legal guardian).

 The Registrar's policy does not exclude parents who may be financing a student’s education.
 Regardless of a student’s tax or financial status, the policy does not provide parents an automatic right of access to student information, except where permitted by a FERPA exception/requirement.